 Bone on Bone Knee Pain

-Knee bone on bone symptoms begin gradually as the cartilage in the knee wears down.
-Along with bone on bone knee pain, which can be quite severe, other symptoms often include:
+Bone on bone knee pain symptoms worsen gradually as the cartilage in the knee wears down.
+Besides knee pain, which can be quite severe, other symptoms include:

 - Stiffness, often worse after rest or sitting

 - Grating or crunching sensation and sound when moving the knee

 - Bone spurs, which form on the edges of the bones as our body’s natural response to degenerative changes as it rebuilds more bone to make up for the loss; this extra bone results in bony growths than can cause pain and sometimes be felt outside of the knee.

 Why do I have bone on bone knee pain?

 Bone on bone knee pain is the direct result of severe degenerative changes to the knee joint from osteoarthritis.
 When the cartilage in your knee joint has worn away, and the joint space has narrowed enough to leave the bones exposed, they will rub against each other, causing extreme pain and stiffness.
 Osteoarthritis has no singular cause, but there are several risk factors that can increase your chances of developing it.